 In the summer of 1889, Thea Foss, a recent immigrant and new bride from Norway, buys the rowboat that launches the Foss Launch Company.
-She is sitting on the porch of her houseboat on the Tacoma waterfront and buys the boat for five dollars from a fuming, disgruntled, failed fisherman.
+Sitting on the porch of her houseboat on the Tacoma waterfront, she purchases the boat for five dollars from a fuming, disgruntled, failed fisherman.
 Thea's husband Andrew Foss, a carpenter, is up in the valley building a shed at the time.
 Before long, Thea sells this rowboat for $15 and buys two more boats from two more discouraged fishermen.
 Thea begins renting the boats for 50 cents a day.
 By the time Andrew returns from his shed-building job with $32, Thea has amassed $41.
-Thus begins the Foss Launch and Tug Company, now Foss Marine Company.
-This now Seattle-based tugboat and marine services firm employs 1,000 people and is (in 2003) the largest tugboat enterprise on the West Coast.
+Thus begins what will be the Foss Launch and Tug Company and then Foss Maritime.
+Based in Seattle since World War I, by 2003 Foss Maritime will be the largest tugboat and marine services firm on the West Coast, employing 1,000 people.

 File 5045: Full Text >

 U.S. President Benjamin Harrison visits Tacoma on May 6, 1891.

 On May 6, 1891, U.S. President Benjamin Harrison (1833-1901) visits Tacoma.
 Virtually the entire population of 36,006 turns out in the morning rain to greet him.
 President Harrison is the is the 23rd President of the United States (1889-1893), and the first to visit Tacoma.
 On November 11, 1889, he had signed the enabling Act for Washington to become a state.